Pam

 This is the big rule and the most important rule of all credit card application rules.
 It affects all your credit card applications for all cards.
 Chase will only approve you for one of their credit cards if you have had fewer than 5 credit card approvals in the last 24 months.
 This is from all issuers, not just Chase.

-This 24-month rule does not apply for the Chase Sapphire cards though.
+This 24-month rule does not apply to the Chase Sapphire cards, though.
 In these instances, you have to wait 48 months.
 Remember that it is the time between receiving the bonus, not the time between applications.

 Generally, you cannot apply for more than 2 Chase cards in a 30-day period.